-Market Structure refers to the manner in which companies across an industry are organised and the competitive positioning of the different players.
+Market Structure refers to the manner in which companies across an industry are organized and the competitive positioning of the different players.
 It has a significant bearing on the pricing power and profitability margins.
 The key points to be analysed are:

-- The number of players in the sector both organized and unorganized- Competition, Monopoly, Duopoly, Oligopoly etc. - The competitive strategies of different players- Price, Innovation or catering to specific customer segments, branding etc. - Extent of competition from overseas players (imports) and its impact on price. - Entry barriers- Capital expenditure, marketing and distribution network, production facilities, branding, captive raw material sources, licensing etc. - Elasticity of demand- The response of consumers to price changes. - Presence of product substitutes and complements. - Manufacturing process- different product formats, technology used, availability of raw materials and price variation, pricing power of supplier, environmental and safety hazards.
+- The number of players in the sector both organized and unorganized-Competition, Monopoly, Duopoly, Oligopoly etc. - The number of players in the sector both organized and unorganized-Competition, Monopoly, Duopoly, Oligopoly etc. - Extent of competition from overseas players (imports) and its impact on price. - Entry barriers- Capital expenditure, marketing and distribution network, production facilities, branding, captive raw material sources, licensing etc. - Elasticity of demand- The response of consumers to price changes. - Presence of product substitutes and complements. - Entry barriers- Capital expenditure, marketing and distribution network, production facilities, branding, captive raw material sources, licensing etc.